 He advises startups to focus on ensuring the customers have the best possible service they can offer.
 In their millions, Amazon customers still enjoy some of the very best customer service.
 What about a startup with only a couple of hundreds?
 It is the happiness of the customer that pushes companies to the next level.
 Jeff insists that Amazon, in its early days, only survived because of the word of mouth from customers who had positive experiences shopping for books with them.

 “If you make customers unhappy in the physical world, they might each tell six friends.
 If you make customers unhappy on the Internet, they can each tell 6,000 friends.”

 Furthermore, Bezos believes that if companies want to survive COVID-19, then they should prioritize what their consumers need over what their competition is doing.
 Obsessing over what your competitors are doing can make you lose sight of why your company really exists – to meet the needs of your target audience.
 At a time when many people are feeling isolated and anxious, it is imperative to connect with them and reassure them.
 By doing this, you can also find a way to develop products and services that these people need in the moment.
 An awareness of consumer needs will not only foster an emotional connection with your consumers but also build brand loyalty in the long term.

 “Customers are always wonderfully, beautifully dissatisfied, even when they report being happy and business is great.
 Even when they don’t yet know it, customers want something better, and your desire to delight customers will drive you to invent on their behalf”

 2) Treat employees like owners

-Despite various allegations in the recent past of bad treatment at Amazon by some former employees of the company, Jeff Bezos has always retained that Amazon is what it is because it treats its employees like owners of the company.
+Despite various allegations in the recent past of bad treatment at Amazon by some former employees, Jeff Bezos has always maintained that Amazon is what it is because it treats its employees like owners of the company.